|Application deadline:||EU students: July 17th 2014; non-EU students: June 30th 2014|

 Please, download the MBA Call and the application form at the School's website.

-At Alma Graduate School we understand the importance of financial aid in helping you achieve your educational goals.
+At Bologna Business School we understand the importance of financial aid in helping you achieve your educational goals.
 We are aware that an advanced, high quality training path can be very costly but we also truly believe that investing in one's future pays back in the long run.

 SCHOLARSHIPS.
-Alma Graduate School offers numerous full and partial scholarships for participants of the MBA.
+Bologna Business School offers numerous full and partial scholarships for participants of the MBA.
 Scholarships range from 10,000 euro to 27,000 euro.
 All applicants are eligible to apply regardless of their nationality.
 Scholarships are merit-based (both academic as well as professional merit) and cover tuition costs only.

 AFRICA SCHOLARSHIP PROGRAM.
-Alma and the Foundation for World Wide Cooperation grant the Africa Scholarship Program for the Acadmic Year 2014-2015.
+Bologna Business School and the Foundation for World Wide Cooperation grant the Africa Scholarship Program for the Acadmic Year 2014-2015.
 This Program aims to facilitate the participation of 10 young bright talents from Africa wishing to pursue an MBA and contribute to the social and economic development of their Continent.

 ON CAMPUS JOB.
-The Alma Graduate School On Campus Job gives a limited number of selected students the possibility of receiving extra financial aid in exchange for their collaboration on various school projects, examples of which may include research, consulting, and development activities.
+The BOlogna Business School On Campus Job gives a limited number of selected students the possibility of receiving extra financial aid in exchange for their collaboration on various school projects, examples of which may include research, consulting, and development activities.
 Projects are assigned based on a careful analysis of each student's background, characteristics, and experience.